Last Updated: February 15, 2021

 A rural neighborhood needs a community organization every bit as much as an urban one, but effective problem-solving results only when rural folk adapt their typical ways of interacting to the 21st century environment.
 In this article we point you to some useful resources for making sure that your way of life sustains the next generation and retains its appeal.

-When we think about community organizations, a rural neighborhood may not come to mind.
+Some of you might resist the terminology here and think that rural and neighborhood are two mutually exclusive terms.
 But actually I grew up in a highly rural area completely dependent on the agricultural economy, and it was definitely a neighborhood.

 By that I mean that we knew which roads were in the neighborhood and which ones weren't.
 While some families were better friends than others, there wasn't any doubt about who "belonged."
 When there was trouble or rejoicing, we knew who our people were.

-But more than just the general sense of belonging that stems from being part of a neighborhood, forming an organization can be useful in obtaining good maintenance for your roads, attention to your rural housing needs, and assistance with problem properties, people, or theft.
+Forming a working organization sharply focused on goals is the single most important thing you can do to stem a general sense of decline or uncertainty in rural communities.
+Yes, forming an organization can strengthen the warm and fuzzy sense of belonging that stems from being part of a neighborhood, but it also can be instrumental in obtaining good maintenance for your roads, an action plan to deal with economic challenges, attention to your rural housing needs, and assistance with problem properties, people, or theft.

 When you do that, you let your county or township authorities know that you are serious about results, and you are willing to work to make your area special.
 You also might be able to revive an old organization, whether that is a school support organization that no longer exists because the school district consolidated with other schools, a former church that no longer meets, a rural co-op that no longer operates, or a women's club that doesn't meet now because the women are working in town during the day.